Ngopimas/profile-minimal/src/content/projects/geoportal.md

 ## Role & Responsibilities

-- Led the core developments of the platform
+- Contributed significantly to the core developments of the platform
 - Collaborated with stakeholders to define product roadmap
 - Mentored team members and established development standards